Ray Peat on Epilepsy

 March 2000

-"Epilepsy is an example of a very low energy state in brain cells.
-Insomnia is also a low energy state and is usually resolved by the correct dose of thyroid hormone along with sufficient glucose and other nutrients."
+“Epilepsy is an example of a very low energy state in brain cells.
+Insomnia is also a state of low energy and is usually resolved by the correct dose of thyroid hormone along with sufficient glucose and other nutrients.”

 February 1986